inmanta/vscode-inmanta/README.md

 ## Features

-### Syntax coloring
+### Syntax highlighting
-The extension makes your life easier by coloring syntax keywords or the Inmanta language.
+The extension makes your life easier by highlighting syntax keywords or the Inmanta language.

 ![Syntax coloring screenshot](images/screenshot-syntax-coloring.png)